Kohltenb/building-backend-project-scratch/README.md

 # building-backend-project-scratch
-this is meant to build a back end project from scratch using command line to init needed files.
+This project is designed to practice the required skills for an effective and clean coded back end project.